-For over 47 years, the Vancouver Police Foundation has quietly supported every corner of our city by funding VPD officer-initiated programs that make Vancouver a better for all – granting over $3 million to 113 programs and initiatives in 2023 alone.
+For nearly 50 years, the Vancouver Police Foundation has quietly supported every corner of our city by funding VPD officer-initiated programs that make Vancouver a city better for all – granting over $3 million to 113 programs and initiatives in 2023 alone.

 The Vancouver Police Foundation was founded in 1976 by concerned citizens to fund VPD community engagement and public safety programs that fall outside of the regular operating budget.
 Since its inception, the Vancouver Police Foundation has provided $14.5 million to nearly 300 innovative and impactful programs that support youth, seniors, women, and the most vulnerable and marginalized individuals in Vancouver.